-The George C. Wallace Administration Building houses various administrative functions for the College including admissions, business office, and student services.
+The George C. Wallace Administration Building (MV-A) houses various administrative functions for the College including admissions, business office, and student services.
 The building contains faculty offices and classrooms.
 Additionally, there are two computer labs available for students.

-The John D. Forte Library houses an authorized Pearson-Vue Testing Center, a Student Success Center, and Student Support Services.
+The John D. Forte Library (MV-L) houses an authorized Pearson-Vue Testing Center, a Student Success Center, and Student Support Services.
 The John Dennis Forte Library in Monroeville is home to the Southwest Alabama Regional Arts Museum which was made possible due to the generous donation of the art collection of Eric and Pam Sekeres.
 This art collection represents the Sekeres’s life-long commitment to curating a global art collection ranging from 19th century landscapes to modernist works.
 Visitors may view the collection during library hours.
 The John D. Forte Library is also home to the Alabama Center for the Literary Arts which supports, studies, and celebrates the rich literary tradition of the State of Alabama.
-Each spring, the Center hosts the Alabama Writers Symposium in Monroeville, the “Literary Capital of Alabama.”
+Each spring, the Center hosts the Monroeville Literary Festival in Monroeville, the “Literary Capital of Alabama.”
 The Fountain of Literary Inspiration in the courtyard of the John Dennis Forte Library celebrates and honors the legacy of Monroe County’s multitude of writers, including Harper Lee and Truman Capote.
 Visitors may also view the acclaimed artist Nall’s mixed media portrayals of the significance of Truman Capote, Helen Keller, Martin Luther King, Jr., Harper Lee, and Booker T. Washington.

-The College’s intercollegiate athletic programs are located on the Monroeville Campus with the Cooper Center housing a gymnasium for men’s and women’s basketball.
+The College’s intercollegiate athletic programs are located on the Monroeville Campus with the Cooper Center (MV-G) housing a gymnasium for men’s and women’s basketball.
 In addition to a softball complex and a baseball complex, the College’s outdoor facilities include a tennis complex with eight lighted courts for student and public use.
 The College also has a scenic bike/pedestrian walking trail on the western side of the campus which is approximately 1.2 miles long.

-Nettles Auditorium is a 900-seat auditorium that serves the cultural needs of both the College and the community.
+Nettles Auditorium (MV-N) is a 900-seat auditorium that serves the cultural needs of both the College and the community.
 The auditorium is equipped with sound, lighting, and Internet to support conferences, musicals, and theater productions for the College and the community.

-The Workforce Development Center located near the Monroeville campus is approximately 75,000-square-feet and was purchased in 2010 from Vanity Fair, Inc. The College currently teaches Welding in the facility.
+The Workforce Development Center (MV-WDC) located near the Monroeville campus is approximately 75,000-square-feet and was purchased in 2010 from Vanity Fair, Inc. The College currently teaches Welding in the facility.

-The Nursing Building is home to three multipurpose classrooms and a simulation laboratory.
+The Nursing Building (MV-C) is home to three multipurpose classrooms and a simulation laboratory.
 Additionally, there are faculty offices and administrative offices located in this building.